patruk91/EisenhowerMatrix/README.md

 * You are allowed to implement your own custom methods and classes.
 Remember about clean code.

+* All fields in classes specified below should be `private`.
+Use getters/setters to access fields.

-* All the fields and methods specified below should be `public` and your helper methods should be `private`.
+* All methods specified below should be `public` and your helper methods should be `private`.

 * All tests must pass.